bioint/MetisFL/examples/quickstart-sklearn/README.md

 This example shows how to use MetisFL to a simple SKLearn logistic regression model on the MNIST dataset.
 The example is based on the official SKLearn [tutorial](https://scikit-learn.org/stable/auto_examples/linear_model/plot_sparse_logistic_regression_mnist.html).
 The guide describes the main steps and the full scripts can be found in the [examples/quickstart-sklearn](https://github.com/NevronAI/metisfl/tree/main/examples/quickstart-sklearn) directory.

+It is recommended to run this example in an isolated Python environment.
+You can create a new environment using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [virtualenv](https://virtualenv.pypa.io/en/latest/).

+The example, like all of MetisFL example, consists of the Controller and 3 learners all running in the same machine.
+The Controller sends training and evaluation tasks to the learners, aggregates the model updates, and stores the training results and metadata .
+The learners train the model on the local dataset and communicate the model updates with the controller.
+The main entry point to the MetisFL framework is the Driver, which coordinates the communication between the clients and the server, initializes the weights of the shared model, monitors the federated training and shuts down the system when the training is done.

 ## ⚙️ Prerequisites

 Before running this example, please make sure you have installed the MetisFL package